airtame/network-interfaces-change/README.md

 notifier.on('network-change', () => console.log('internal network interfaces changed'));
 ```

-a typical network object looks like this
+A typical network object looks like this:

 ```json
 {